pawamoy/django-appsettings/docs/usage.rst

 Extending type checker and setting classes
 ''''''''''''''''''''''''''''''''''''''''''

+.. warning:: Checkers are deprecated, use validators instead.

 In the previous example, we combined our own type checker to our own setting class.
 But we can extend it furthermore by adding parameters to the type